PrincetonUniversity/removing_tedium/README.md

 8. [Automatic Data Analysis](08_automatic_data_analysis/README.md)
 9. [Final Thoughts](09_final_thoughts/README.md)

+## How to Configure Your Local Machine for Productivity

+See [this workshop](https://github.com/jdh4/mac_productivity) for installing and configuring Raycast for Mac or Windows (beta).

 ## Getting Help

 If you encounter any difficulties with the material in this guide then please send an email to <a href="mailto:cses@princeton.edu">cses@princeton.edu</a> or attend a <a href="https://researchcomputing.princeton.edu/education/help-sessions">help session</a>.